Not exactly a perfect cruise

 One of the most enjoyable aspects of our travel, particularly on cruises, is meeting and getting to know our fellow travelers, even for a brief time.

 One of the most interesting and engaging people we encountered was Douglas.
-Douglas explained that he is a member of a Steampunk Naval Expedition group, who are individuals that enjoy cruise travel and dress in Victorian-era science fiction attire.
+Douglas explained that he is a member of a Steampunk Naval Expedition group, which is comprised of individuals who enjoy cruise travel and dress in Victorian-era science fiction attire.

 We spotted Douglas as we were waiting to board the ship.
 He wore a pink seersucker suit, bowtie, and straw hat, sporting a magnificent handlebar mustache.
 It was as if we had just stepped back into the 19th century!

-I first talked to Douglas on the ship a day later when he was wearing this magnificent suit complete with an animated dragon on his shoulder!
+I first talked to Douglas on the ship a day later when he wore this magnificent suit, complete with an animated dragon on his shoulder!
 What an interesting fellow!
-He graciously accepted my intrusion and spent a few minutes explaining his clothing choices and the Steampunk group.
+He graciously accepted my intrusion and briefly explained his clothing choices and the Steampunk group.

-Douglas is a gentleman that is truly enjoying his life to its fullest.
+Douglas is a gentleman who truly enjoys his life to its fullest.
 I expect eccentric or strange might cross your mind, but Steve and I found him wizardly intelligent and a fantastic storyteller with incredible stories.
 Incidentally, Douglas is also a professional Santa Claus!

 Main dining